Homap/data_science/16.07.2019/virtualenv.md

 Activate the virtual environment\
 `source data_science_demo/bin/activate`

-Check python version
+Check python version\
 `python --version`

 ### Create a python environment with a different version of python

-Deactivate the running virtual env
+Deactivate the running virtual env\
 `virtualenv -p python2.7 data_science_python2`

 `source data_science_python2/bin/activate`

-create an alias for the virtual environment in the bash profile create an alias:
+Create an alias for the virtual environment in the bash profile create an alias:\
-`alias dstuesday='source /Users/homa/Documents/data_science/16.07.2019/data_science_demo/bin/activate'`
+`alias dstuesday='source /path_to/data_science_demo/bin/activate'`

 You can do all your python stuff in your environment.
 If you need specific configurations for a given project, you can put it in a box like this so anything else you do to your python packages will not affect this specific project.

-With python3
+You can also use the command below in python3 to create virtual environment:\
 `python3 -m venv data_science_demo_again`
 `source data_science_demo_again/bin/activate`